Easily manage sidebars and widgets in Memberlite to customize your layout with custom sidebars, widget areas, and dynamic content options.

 Update Default Sidebar Per Page/Post

-Memberlite allows you to easily update a single page or post’s default sidebar behavior.
+Memberlite allows you to update the default sidebar behavior for a single page or post.

 - To update the default sidebar display, select a page or post to edit.